Snake River Valley Wine Tasting 2026: 10 Best Wineries to Visit

 Located in the southwest of Idaho, the Snake River Valley is an American Viticulture Area (AVA).
 Ninety percent of Idaho’s vineyards are home to the five million acres the valley covers along the river.

 The Snake River Valley produces a diverse range of grape varieties.
-In 2007, the AVA was approved, bringing light to Idaho’s wine industry, which was not well known at the time.
+In 2007, the AVA was approved, bringing light to Idaho’s wine industry, which has grown significantly in international reputation since then.

 The topography of the Valley area is made up of river-basin flat land.
 Altitudes range from 2,100 to 3,400 feet above sea level, with even higher mountains surrounding the area, such as the Owyhee Mountains.